yamagen/plotting-poetry-2025/slide.md

 How to Pack the Skeleton into a 31-Syllable Closet

 - Bor Hodošček, The University of Osaka
+- Bor Hodošček, The University of Osaka
+- Bor Hodošček, The University of Osaka
 - Hilofumi Yamamoto, Institute of Science Tokyo

 ---